We're in Gili Air.

-So here we are tonight in our new “feng shui” room, under the mosquito net, which gives it all a privacy and intimacy that’s kinda cool.
-I have with me inside the net: My Kindle, phone, and computer - and an almost empty glass of Bintang beer.
+So here we are tonight.
+Under the mosquito net, which gives it all a privacy and intimacy that’s kinda cool.
+Inside the net: My Kindle, phone, and computer - and an almost empty glass of Bintang beer.

 |The boats - including dive boats - are often handcrafted outriggers.|